troglobit/finit/README.md

   is prepended to file if the file is not found or an absolute path is not given

-* `tty [LVLS] <DEV | /bin/sh>`
+* `tty [LVLS] <DEV | /path/to/cmd [args]>`

-  Start a getty on the given TTY device, in the given runlevels.
-When no tty setting is given in `finit.conf`, or if `/bin/sh` is given as argument instead of a device path, a single shell is started on the default console.
-Useful for really bare-bones systems
+  Start a getty on the given TTY device DEV, in the given runlevels.
+If no tty setting is given in `finit.conf`, or if `/bin/sh` is given as argument instead of a device path, a single shell is started on the default console.
+Useful for really bare-bones systems.

+  It is also possible to supply the full command line, with arguments, to your getty.
+In this case finit will simply use that command.

   See `finit.h` for the `#define GETTY` that is called, along with the default baud rate.

-* `console <DEV>`
+* `console <DEV | /path/to/cmd [args]>`

-  Some embedded systems have a dedicated console port.
-This command tells finit to not start getty, but instead print a friendly message and wait for the user to activate the console with a key press before starting getty.
+  Some embedded systems have a dedicated serial console/service port.
+  This command tells finit to not start getty directly, since there may not be anyone there.
+To save RAM and CPU finit instead displays a friendly message and waits for the user to activate the console with a key press before starting getty.
+Finit also does some other magic and changes the process name to "console".

+  Like the `tty` command, the `console` command can also be used to simply start a UNIX shell, e.g. `/bin/sh`.

 When running <kbd>make install</kbd> no default `/etc/finit.conf` will
 be installed since system requirements differ too much.
 Try out the Debian 6.0 example `/usr/share/doc/finit/finit.conf` configuration that is capable of service monitoring SSH, sysklogd, gdm and a console getty!

+Every `run`, `task`, `service`, or `inetd` can also list the privileges the `/path/to/cmd` should be executed with.
+Simply prefix the path with `[@USR[:GRP]]` like this:

+    run [2345] @joe:users /usr/bin/logger "Hello world"

 /etc/finit.d